-It is anticipated that the subgrade soils for the new parking and access lanes will consist of either silt and clay and/or silt and sand till.
-The construction of access lanes and parking areas will be acceptable over these undisturbed materials once all debris, organic material, or otherwise deleterious material are removed from the subgrade area.
+It is anticipated that the subgrade soils for the new residential roadways will consist of either silt and clay and/or silt and sand till.
+The construction of these roadways will be acceptable over these undisturbed materials once all debris, organic material, or otherwise deleterious material are removed from the subgrade area.
 Furthermore, the subgrade must be compacted using a suitable heavy duty compacting equipment and approved by a geotechnical engineer prior to placing any granular base material.